MidhunBalan/Java8/README.md

 toArray method

+We can also apply stream for group of values and for arrays
+1. for group of values, we can go with Stream.of() method Example
+        Stream<Integer> s = Stream.of(9, 99, 99, 999);
+2. For arrays
+    Stream<Double> s1 = Stream.of(doubleArray)

 ### 12. Date & Time API ( Joda API)

 ### Is Java call by value or call by reference?